approov/shipfast-api-protection/README.md

 ### Stage 2

-In the second stage, we will show how ShipFast secure access to their server API by introducing a Keyed-Hash Message Authentication Code (HMAC) to authenticated API requests to digitally sign them and prevent hijacking and tampering.
+In the second stage, we will show how ShipFast secure access to their server API by introducing a Keyed-Hash Message Authentication Code (HMAC) to authenticate API requests by digitally signing them and prevent hijacking and tampering.

-HMAC's use a secret and a message to produce a cryptographic signature, and therefore tell you two things: the integrity of the message (has it been modified?) and the authenticity of the message (is the person who signed it in possession of the secret key?).
+HMAC's use a secret and a message to produce a cryptographic signature, and therefore tell you two things: the _integrity_ of the message (has it been modified?) and the _authenticity_ of the message (is the person who signed it in possession of the secret key?).

 The secret key is embedded statically in app code, and we will show how this